Asma2528/Smart-Notes/README.md

 # 📘 SmartNotes

 SmartNotes is a full-stack note-taking application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-It allows users to manage their personal notes with features like pinning, archiving, trashing, setting reminders, and automatic deletion after 7 days in the trash.
+It allows users to create, tag, and manage personal notes securely with JWT-based authentication.

 ✨ Features

-✅ Create, read, update, and delete notes
+🧠 Create, Read, Update, Delete (CRUD) on Notes

 📌 Pin/unpin notes